 These can be used in certain instances – for example, when we have computing power in our server room on our company premises, but we don’t have enough storage to keep the data that we’re aggregating.
 We can buy this storage in AWS and using the application called Storage Gateway, connect the storage to our data centre.
 This way, we have a hybrid solution.
 We are using the on-premise computing power and the data is sent to the cloud and stored there.
-We don’t need to buy any additonal disc arrays and store the discs to store the data.
+We don’t need to buy any additional disc arrays and store the discs to store the data.
 The cloud guarantees that the data won’t disappear.

 There are often opposite solutions when we have storage in a local data centre, but we don’t have enough computing power.
-Instead of investing money to buy new physical servers, we can buy a service (Lambda or Fargate), and follow the pay-as-you-go rule, where we pay only for the real-time usage of coding.
+Instead of investing money to buy new physical servers, we can buy a service (Lambda or Fargate) and follow the pay-as-you-go rule, where we pay only for the real-time usage of coding.

 Another example of using hybrid solutions is setting up test infrastructure for new cloud solutions.
-If they aren’t right for us, we can quickly get rid of the ‘virtual server room’, and we don’t have to worry about what to do with equipment we no longer need.
+If they aren’t right for us, we can quickly get rid of the ‘virtual server room’, and we don’t have to worry about what to do with the equipment we no longer need.
 On the other hand, if they perform well and we’re able to monetise the app, we may as well add new servers with just a few clicks.

-Another excellent solution provided by the AWS is AWS Device Farm.
+Another excellent solution provided by AWS is AWS Device Farm.
 It will be particularly useful if we have a team testing mobile applications.
 Instead of buying all available devices, hundreds if not thousands of phones with various software, we can use the service provided by the AWS that gives us the ability to test the software on multiple mobile devices using the so-called device farm.

 Also, why store large databases on your premises, especially if they’re used for large, complicated calculations?
 It’s possible to have the same databases in the cloud where they would be maintained and backed up regularly without having to spend any money.
-And if we no longer need this computing power, we may as well free up the space.
+And if we no longer need this computing power, we may as well free up space.
 We couldn’t do this with the physical server once it’s no longer needed.
-In the cloud we can simply decrease the number or change the type of instances and/or cut them off temporarily, and the data would still be stored.
+In the cloud, we can simply decrease the number or change the type of instances and/or cut them off temporarily, and the data would still be stored.

 The hybrid solutions can be perfect for someone who wonders whether and how to use the cloud solutions.
 Some of the data can be transferred as they are and then we can work out the rest and put them in the cloud as well.
 That’s the least invasive way to do it.

 That was also the strategy we decided to take when we worked on migrating the databases for one of our customers, TakTo, where all of them had been too large to transfer them at once.
 We started the migration by relocating the elements that couldn’t impact the performance of the application on production.
 With AWS, we set up the necessary infrastructure as well as the servers, and then we started migrating the app and connecting it to some of the elements of the test environment to verify whether it would be working correctly.
-The last stage consisted of preparing the main package, and at the zero hour connecting the production database and turning the application on.
+The last stage consisted of preparing the main package, and at zero hour connecting the production database and turning the application on.

 Do you think that all applications will be transferred to the cloud one day?

 I don’t think so, there will always be instances where it’ll be better to have an on-premise server.
 Let’s imagine that a company has a highly customised server or you need to write low-level software and then the server has to be in your office because you can’t set up this type of environment using the cloud.
-There will always be situations when the cloud solutions will be not be ideal.
+There will always be situations when the cloud solutions will not be ideal.